 Someone has recently contacted us to help find a solution to their Analytics problem.
-The person in question had some flipbooks embedded on his site, so he got a pageview hit when someone visited his site URLs, and then multiple more for when each one of his embedded flipbooks were opened.
+The person in question had some flipbooks embedded on his site, so he got a pageview hit when someone visited his site URLs, and then multiple more for when each one of his embedded flipbooks was opened.
 So what should’ve been one pageview lead to multiple which, obviously, skewed his site view data.

-You have this problem too, if you meet all the following criteria:
+You have this problem too if you meet all the following criteria:

 (1) you're using Analytics tracking for your flipbooks

 (2) you use the same Analytics Tracking ID for your site and for Flipsnack flipbooks

 (4) you have embedded flipbooks on your site

 The solution we recommend is setting up separate Analytics views for site data and for Flipsnack data.
 It’s really not that complicated, even for inexperienced Analytics users, if you follow our step-by-step tutorial below.